 – Paola Bacchetta, professor of gender and women’s studies, University of California, Berkeley and author of Co-Motion: On Feminist and Queer Alliances

 Marvellous Grounds makes visible a counter archive of QTBIPOC in Toronto.
-Through highlighting histographies of activism and alliances created against racism and classism, we see how QTBIPOC have contributed to shaping a strong community of artists and activists that are at the forefront of anti-colonial, anti-black, and anti-TQueer movements in Toronto.
+Through highlighting histographies of activism and alliances created against racism and classism, we see how QTBIPOC have contributed to shaping a strong community of artists and activists that are at the forefront of anti-colonial, black, and Queer/Trans movements in Toronto.

 – Sokari Ekine, visual scholar